kuebel/excel/README.md

-# Cewi/Excel plugin for CakePHP
+# kuebel/excel plugin for CakePHP

 The plugin is based on the work of [dakota](https://github.com/dakota/CakeExcel) and uses [PHPSpreadsheet](https://github.com/PHPOffice/PHPSpreadsheet) for the excel-related functionality.

+This is a fork of [cewi/excel](https://github.com/cewi/excel) to make it CakePHP 4 compatible.

 ## Installation